TROVE + THE FUTURE of NEWS

 The second issue I attacked with my designers was the problem of user education.

 We opted for a minimized tour that required user interaction to dismiss the hints.
 Original designs also included inline hints.
-The user could interact with these hints or simply scroll past them.
+The user could interact with these hints or scroll past them.

 Either way, we didn't impede their progress in getting deeper into the app.